sanjayjoker7/SkillCraft_Technology_Internship/README.md

 Task-2
 perform data cleaning and exploratory data analysis (EDA) on your Titanic dataset.
 This includes:

-1)Loading the dataset
+1) Loading the dataset
-2)Checking for missing values and handling them 3)Exploring data distributions and summary statistics 4)Visualizing relationships between variables 5)Identifying patterns and trends
+2) Checking for missing values and handling them
+3) Exploring data distributions and summary statistics
+4) Visualizing relationships between variables
+5) Identifying patterns and trends